ASAD1575/pdf_converter_app/README.md

 LibreOffice Lambda Layer: A custom AWS Lambda layer containing LibreOffice to enable document conversion within the Lambda environment.

-📁 File Structure
+📁 File Structure:

 The project is organized with a clear separation of concerns.

 .
 ├── modules/

 │   ├── api_gateway/

 │   ├── cloudwatch/

 │   ├── lambda_function/

 │   ├── rds/

 │   ├── s3/

 │   ├── security_group/

 │   └── vpc/

 ├── pdf_converter_FastAPI_app/

 │   ├── templates/

 │   ├── uploads/

 │   ├── database.py

 │   ├── main.py

 │   ├── models.py

 │   ├── requirements.txt

 │   └── utils.py

 ├── .gitignore

 ├── Jenkinsfile_Docker

 ├── main.tf

 ├── outputs.tf

 └── variables.tf

-🏗️ Modular Terraform
+🏗️ Modular Terraform:

 The Terraform configuration is organized into modules to promote reusability and maintainability.
 The main.tf file in the root directory ties all these modules together.

 modules/api_gateway: Defines the API Gateway resources to expose the Lambda function via an HTTP endpoint.